People Smart - Interpersonal Intelligence

 is a form of

 conjunction with, speech.
-Gestures include movement of the hands, face, or
+Gestures include movement of the hands

 other parts of the body.
 Gestures differ from physical non-verbal